byterubpay/byterub-site/_posts/2016-06-05-logs-for-the-kovri-dev-meeting-held-on-2016-06-05.md

 **\<meeting-bot> [anonimal]** Ok moving on to 3.
 **\<meeting-bot> [anonimal]** "No builds were successfully analyzed yet."
 **\<meeting-bot> [anonimal]** So, it looks like more Coverity setup issues.
 **\<xmrpromotions>** thank you.
 I just dont want to spread myself too thin.
 The Deep web SE shutting down concerned me.
-We need to learn from that and ensure I2P and Monero SE metrics are all continually high enough during private beta
+We need to learn from that and ensure I2P and ByteRub SE metrics are all continually high enough during private beta
 **\<fluffypony>** anonimal: argh. it's like they're trying to irritate me.
 **\<meeting-bot> [anonimal]** xmrpromotions: good point, I will work on my rep.
 **\<meeting-bot> [anonimal]** fluffypony: seriously, I have no idea why its so problematic.